softwarecrafters/kata-log/_katas/christmas-lights-kata.md

 * turn on 0,0 through 0,0 would increase the total brightness by 1.
 * toggle 0,0 through 999,999 would increase the total brightness by 2000000.

+## Image credits
+Image by [Rachel M. Carmena](https://github.com/rachelcarmena) for **Kata-Log**.
+It represents a greeting of respect and gratitude made at the beginning and at the end of a kata.
+Please, feel free to use this image in case you want to contribute with a kata, but you don't have another image.
+It's not necessary to include this credit again.